kamilkowalczyk27/FlightsBackend/README.md

 ### **Test it live**

-The application has been deployed on Heroku cloud.
 You can test it by yourself in POSTMAN.

-Link to heroku:

 ### **FRONT-END**